DavideWiest/DavideWiest/README.md

 # 👋 Hi!
 I'm a German-Croatian student & developer.
-I primarly like to build systems or products that people can use.
-Recently, I'm focusing on using LLMs and their use-cases.
+I primarly like to build systems or products that make life easier.
+Recently, I'm doing research on the quantified self movement.

 - 📫 You can reach me via E-Mail: **[davide.wiest2@gmail.com](mailto:davide.wiest2@gmail.com)**